-Magee Games!
+Magee Day Games!
 The ultimate troop competition featuring games and activities which will test troop teamwork, skills and most importantly scout spirit.
-Hosted by the entire camp staff on Tom Cullen Field at 7:15PM, your unit is encouraged to dress spirited.
+Hosted by the entire camp staff on Tom Cullen Field at 5:15PM, your unit is encouraged to dress spirited, you will not need Class A uniform for dinner.
 These games are in honor of The George Magee Foundation, which has made ample donations to scout camps all over Massachusetts.

 Movie Night: Who doesn't love a trip to the movies?
 Come join your fellow campers on Tom Cullen Field (weather permitting) for an outdoor movie.
-The movie will be selected by a vote by the SPLs at their meeting.
+The movie will be selected by a vote by the SPLs at the Thursday Siesta meeting.
 Make sure to bring some money for the concessions stands.
 Movie will start around 8:30PM.